 Select the signature and text box together with the lasso select tool and save this as a stamp.
 Add descriptive text in the configuration tool to differentiate this one from the first.

-Remember that you can always resize your signature; therefore, it is not necessary to make a stamp for every occasion or document.
+Remember that you can always resize your signature; therefore, it is not necessary to make a stamp for every

 You can also create a signature stamp by importing a picture of your signature that you have previously scanned.
 To do this, first open the stamp toolbox by clicking on the stamp tab on the left side of the PDF Annotator window.